USS Atlanta (CL-51): Convoy escort

 Atlanta served as Admiral Scott's flagship as the light cruiser, accompanied by four destroyers, escorted Zeilin, Libra and Betelgeuse to Guadalcanal.
 The cruiser and her consorts continued to screen those ships, designated TG 62.4, as they lay off Lunga Point on 12 November unloading supplies and disembarking troops.

 At 0905, the task group received a report that nine bombers and 12 fighters were approaching from the northwest, and would reach their vicinity at about 0930.
 At about 0920, Atlanta led the three auxiliaries to the north in column, with the destroyers spaced in a circle around them.
 15 minutes later, nine "Vals" from Hiyō emerged from the clouds over Henderson Field, the American airstrip on Guadalcanal.
 The American ships opened fire soon after, putting up a barrage that downed "several" planes.
-Fortunately, none of the primary targets of the attack, Zeilin, Libra and Betelgeuse, suffered more than minor damage from several close calls, though Zeilin sustained some flooding.
+None of the primary targets of the attack, Zeilin, Libra and Betelgeuse, suffered more than minor damage from several close calls, though Zeilin sustained some flooding.
 The three auxiliaries returned to the waters off Lunga Point as soon as the attack ended and resumed working cargo and disembarking troops.

 A little over an hour later, at 1050, Atlanta received word of another incoming Japanese air raid.
 15 minutes later, Atlanta led the three auxiliaries north with the destroyers in a circle around the disposition.
 The "bogeys", 27 Mitsubishi G4M "Bettys" from Rabaul, closed, sighted bearing west by north, approaching from over Cape Esperance in a very loose "V" formation.
 Although the destroyers opened fire, the planes proved to be out of range and the ships checked fire.
-The "Bettys", for their part, ignored the ships and continued on to bomb Henderson Field.
+The "Bettys" ignored the ships, and continued on to bomb Henderson Field.
 Upon the disappearance of the planes, TG 62.4 resumed unloading off Lunga Point.

 On 12 November, Atlanta was still off Lunga Point, screening the unloading, as part of TF 67 under Rear Admiral Daniel J. Callaghan in San Francisco.
 At about 1310, Atlanta received a warning that 25 enemy planes were headed for Guadalcanal, slated to arrive within 50 minutes.
 The light cruiser went to general quarters at 1318 and received the signal "prepare to repel air attack...."